Bordered Heegaard Floer homology: Invariance and pairing

 Now, given any two bordered Heegaard diagrams $\HD_0$ and $\HD_1$ for $Y$, in view of the above remarks, we can stabilize $\HD_0$ and $\HD_1$ to obtain a pair of bordered Heegaard diagrams $\HD_0'$ and $\HD_1'$ with of the same genus and with the following property.
-Each of $\HD_0'$ and $\HD_1'$ can be extended by adding new $\alpha$ and $\beta$ circles if necessary to form a pair of generalized bordered Heegaard diagrams $\HD_0''$ and $\HD_1''$ respectively, which in turn can be connected by isotopies and handleslides (with the above constraints: i.e., $\alpha$-arcs are allowed to slide over $\alpha$-circles, but not vice versa).
-The proposition is proved then once we show that for each generalized Heegaard diagram $\HD''$ of genus~$g$, if $\HD_1$ and $\HD_2$ are any two ordinary bordered Heegaard diagrams obtained from $\HD''$ by picking out $g-k$ of the $\alpha$-circles and $g$ of the $\beta$-circles, then $\HD_1$ and $\HD_2$ can be connected by handleslides and isotopies.
+Each of $\HD_0'$ and $\HD_1'$ can be extended by adding new $\alpha$- and $\beta$-circles if necessary to form a pair of generalized bordered Heegaard diagrams $\HD_0''$ and $\HD_1''$ respectively, which in turn can be connected by isotopies and handleslides (subject to the constraints from Proposition~\ref{prop:heegaard-moves}, i.e., $\alpha$-arcs are allowed to slide over $\alpha$-circles, but not vice versa).
+The proposition is proved then once we show that for each generalized Heegaard diagram $\HD''$ of genus~$g$, if $\HD_1$ and $\HD_2$ are any two ordinary bordered Heegaard diagrams obtained from $\HD''$ by picking out $g-k$ of the $\alpha$-circles and $g$ of the $\beta$-circles, each homologically linearly independent, then $\HD_1$ and $\HD_2$ can be connected by handleslides and isotopies.